imua-xyz/imuachain/CONTRIBUTING.md

    Copy the entries into a `RELEASE_CHANGELOG.md`.
    This is needed so the bot knows which entries to add to the release page on GitHub.
 4. Kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks).
-5. If errors are found during the simulation testing, commit the fixes to `development` and create a new `RC` branch ( making sure to increment the `rcN`).
+5. If errors are found during the simulation testing, commit the fixes to `develop` and create a new `RC` branch ( making sure to increment the `rcN`).
 6. After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch.
-7. Create a PR to `development` to incorporate the `CHANGELOG.md` updates.
+7. Create a PR to `develop` to incorporate the `CHANGELOG.md` updates.
 8. Tag the release (use `git tag -a`) and create a release in Github.
 9. Delete the `RC` branches.